Nalini Ranjan Sarkar: Early life, education and joining politics

+Born 11 February 1882, Sarker hailed from a Bengali Hindu family of Mymensingh, Bengal, now Bangladesh (East Bengal).

-Nalini Ranjan Sarkar was born in a middle class Kayastha family from Kendua of greater Mymensingh district (now Netrokona District, Bangladesh), British India.
+Nalini Ranjan Sarker was born in a middle class Kayastha family from Kendua of greater Mymensingh district (now Netrokona District, Bangladesh), British India.
 After passing the Entrance Examination from the Pogose School, Dhaka in 1902, he joined the Jagannath College in Dhaka.
 Subsequently, he joined the City College, Calcutta, of the University of Calcutta but could not continue his studies for financial reasons.
 He came to Kolkata penniless.
 He plunged into nationalist movement which swept over the country in the wake of Partition of Bengal in 1905.
 He enlisted himself as a Congress volunteer, lived in a dingy mess room huddled together with his friends.
 Often he had to pass days without food; for morning tea and snacks he would go to houses of his friends and patrons.
 Courage and fortitude sustained him.
 He soon came to the notice of Deshbandhu Chittaranjan Das who arranged for him a petty job in Hindustan Cooperative Insurance of which poet Rabindranath Tagore was the Founder Chairman and Surendranath Tagore the chief executive.